Isabella-Mitchell/lonely-house/docs/TESTING.md

 # Lighthouse

 I used the Lighthouse reports in Google Developer Tools to examine the pages of the website for the following
-- Performace
+- Performance
 - Accessibility
 - Best Practices
 - SEO

-There were some less than optimum scores for perfomrmance and SEO.
+There were some less than optimum scores for performance and SEO.
 These could be resolved by:
 - Using next gen image formats
 - Reducing unused Javascript and jQuery
 - Adding metadata to listing detail pages